There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Because of their intolerant and hot-tempered spirit, Jesus called James and John the “sons of thunder.”
 The technical term for this label is Boanerges (Mark 3:17, ESV).

-This attitude of James and John is evident in their encounter with the unfriendly Samaritans in Luke 9.
-If you read this passage, you can see how boldly and frankly they can speak of the truth.
+This attitude is evident in their encounter with the unfriendly Samaritans in Luke 9, which we’ve discussed earlier.
+If you read this passage, you can see how boldly and frankly they spoke the truth.
 True enough, you can compare them to thunder.

 Do you know someone with this tendency?
 How do you deal with him or her?